10th for research impact

 Our research staff collaborate across departments and around seven interdisciplinary themes.
-These align our academic strengths to maximise our research potential best to meet the grand scientific, social and environmental challenges of our time.
+These align our academic strengths to maximise our research potential best in order to meet the grand scientific, social and environmental challenges of our time.

 In the most recent assessment of our research quality, Times Higher Education’s ranking of the UK Research Excellence Framework (REF 2014):

 - Eight of our departments were ranked in the top five for their subject, while 12 were in the top ten for research impact.